Article written by Elisa - Travel Writer & Local in France

-When it comes to Christmas Markets in Europe, France has something to say.
-From late November, the run-up to Christmas sees town squares all over France filled with festively decorated French Christmas Markets selling handcrafted goods and delicious food.
-Also, the best Christmas Markets in France are the perfect places to learn about the French Christmas traditions during your Christmas in France.
+When it comes to Christmas Markets, France has something to say.
+From late November, the run-up to Christmas sees town squares all over the country filled with festively decorated Christmas Markets selling handcrafted goods and delicious food.

-If you’re looking for Christmas Markets to visit during your Christmas holiday in France, this post is for you.
-Here, travel experts and friends bring us the most traditional, prettiest, and most unique Christmas Markets in France to add to your list.
+If you’re looking for beautiful French Christmas markets to visit during your Christmas holiday in France, this post is for you.
+Here, travel experts and friends bring us the most unique and prettiest France Christmas Markets to add to your list.

 By Elisa from World in Paris